-(1) Securities beneficially owned, directly or indirectly, or over which control or direction is exercised, as at July 15, 2022, based upon information furnished to the Corporation by the individual nominees.
+(1) Securities beneficially owned, directly or indirectly, or over which control or direction is exercised, as atJune 14, 2023, based upon information furnished to the Corporation by the individual nominees.

-(2) Mr. Hughes also holds incentive stock options entitling him to purchase up to 1,500,000 common shares of the Corporation.

-(3) Mr. Cathro also holds 800,000 common shares of the Corporation in the name of Cathro Resource Corp., 311,000 common shares of the Corporation in his RRSP, incentive stock options entitling him to purchase up to 1,700,000 common shares of the Corporation and 316,666 non-transferable share purchase warrants.
-In addition, Mr. Cathro's partner, Susan Tevendale, holds a total of 85,000 common shares and a further 173,500 common shares in her RRSP.

-(4) Mr. Blann holds incentive stock options entitling him to purchase up to 1,350,000 common shares of the Corporation and 222,300 non-transferable share purchase warrants.

-(5) Mr. Gray holds incentive stock options entitling him to purchase up to 1,350,000 common shares of the Corporation and 200,000 non-transferable share purchase warrants.

-(6) Mr. Segsworth also holds 851,867 common shares of the Corporation in the Walter Segsworth Family Trust, incentive stock options to purchase up to 1,350,000 common shares of the Corporation and 222,222 non-transferable share purchase warrants.

-(7) Ms. Weber holds incentive stock options entitling her to purchase up to 1,000,000 common shares of the Corporation and 50,000 non-transferable share purchase warrants.
+- (2) Mr. Cathro also holds 311,000 common shares of the Corporation in his RRSP, incentive stock options entitling him to purchase up to 1,550,000 common shares of the Corporation and 316,666 non-transferable share purchase warrants.
+In addition, Cathro Resource Corp., a private company owned by Mr. Cathro, holds 1,040,000 common shares of the Corporation and 100,000 non-transferable share purchase warrants.
+Mr. Cathro's partner, Susan Tevendale, holds a total of 85,000 common shares and a further 173,500 common shares in her RRSP. - (3) Mr. Blann holds incentive stock options entitling him to purchase up to 1,400,000 common shares of the Corporation and 222,300 non-transferable share purchase warrants.
+In addition, Standard Metals Exploration Ltd., a private company owned by Mr. Blann,holds 400,000 common shares and 200,000 non-transferable share purchase warrants. - (4) Mr. Gray holds incentive stock options entitling him to purchase up to 1,350,000 common shares of the Corporation and 200,000 non-transferable share purchase warrants. - (5) Mr. Segsworth also holds incentive stock options to purchase up to 1,350,000 common shares of the Corporation and 222,222 non-transferable share purchase warrants.
+In addition, the Walter Segsworth Family Trust holds 1,151,867 common shares of the Corporation and 150,000 non-transferable share purchase warrants. - (6) Ms. Weber holds incentive stock options entitling her to purchase up to 1,250,000 common shares of the Corporation and 50,000 non-transferable share purchase warrants. - (7) The non-transferable share purchase warrants held by members of the Board as described in footnotes (3), (4), (5), (6) and (7) above entitle the holders to purchase one common share of the Corporation at an exercise price of \$0.10 per share up to close of business on February 28, 2025.